What did actually happen with Clegg´s bike in Forked Lightning...?

 Hope this helps ;)

 Thank you, Foggy (now I´ve got a picture in my head of this happening to Foggy as well in the show!).
 That´s interesting, when I went to uni I had my father´s old bike there, because it wouldn´t matter so much of somebody pinched it, it was about 40 years old and the chain kept coming off all the time, but this "accident" never happened to me, so I wondered.
-Wouldn´t have been pleasant either, especially as it was a man´s bicycle with a bar in the middle :eek:.
+Wouldn´t have been pleasant either, especially as it was a man´s bicycle with a bar in the middle :o.
 Poor Cleggy!

 It happens when the chain is usually too loose.
 Chains do stretch with time which is why there are adjusters on the back wheel to take up the slack; however it is quite difficult to keep the wheel parallel with the the rear forks.
 Can occasionally happen if the chain is too tight or the chain lacks sufficient lubrication (which is why you always wore a cycle clip on your trouser to stop it getting covered in oil/grease from the chain).